 Krishna even chastised Arjuna for not stepping up and fighting for his wife.
 Further, to save them from disgrace, the Lord married the sixteen thousand women he rescued from Naraka-Asura.

 Krishna was the Poorna Avatar, a complete incarnation of Vishnu.
-In the height of women’s empowerment, Lord Vishnu holds his Sahadharmini Mother Sri Devi in his heart.
+At the height of women’s empowerment, Lord Vishnu holds his Sahadharmini Mother Sri Devi in his heart.
 The word here isn’t wife, consort, or devotee.
 Lord Vishnu had numerous of those who thronged him.
 The term here is Sahadharmini.

 In Sanskrit, Saha means combined or together.
 Dharmini is the feminine and Dharmin is the masculine for a follower of Dharma.
 In this context, Dharma implies a cause or purpose.